Blanket Guideline Statement - Please Read Carefully

 We appreciate the many blanket donations from members of the community, your generosity and your desire to help children through Project Linus.

 This Guideline page is designed to help you understand the basics that must be followed in order for us to accept any blanket donation.
-Unfortunately, we sometimes receive blankets that do not meet our guidelines and since we are under no obligation to accept these for the children we assist, we will find a use for the blankets , such as animal rescue facilities.
+Unfortunately, we sometimes receive blankets that do not meet our guidelines and since we are under no obligation to accept these for the children we assist, we will find a use for the blankets.

 The Blanket Basics